-March 31, 2010 Sep 2009
+une 30, 2010 Sej 2009

-(dolla rs in thou sands)
+(dollars in tho usands)

-Purchased parts and raw materials \$ 9,278 \$ \$ 7,550
+Purchased parts and raw materials \$ 9,083 \$ 7,550

-Work-in-process 8,669 ) 3,277
+Work-in-process 8,479 3,277

-Finished goods 2,622 2 2,628
+Finished goods 2,952 2,628

-\$ 20,569 \$ 13,455
+\$ 20,514 \$ 13,455

 Note Receivable - Note Receivable consists of a short-term note receivable from one of the Company's technology partners.
 The note is collateralized by the intellectual property of the technology partner and is personally guaranteed by the CEO of the technology partner.
-As additional security, the CEO of our technology partner has pledged a portion of his ownership interest in the company.
+As additional security, for the guarantee, the CEO of the technology partner has pledged a portion of his ownership interest in the company.
 Interest accrues at 4.5% annually.
-The first interest payment was due and received by the Company in April 2010.
-The loan matures on June 30, 2010.
+All interest payments are current as of June 30, 2010.
+The loan was issued on January 15, 2010, matured on June 30, 2010 and is currently in default.
+The technology partner has requested a three month extension for the principal repayment.
+The Company recorded a valuation allowance of \$0.5 million and is working with the technology partner to remedy the default.
+Interest will continue to accrue at 4.5% annually.